top of page

 Edmund White, Memoir & Astro Reading

-In The Art of Memoir, Mary Karr writes “the self-aware memoirist constantly pokes and prods at his doubts like a tongue on a black tooth.”
+In The Art of Memoir, Mary Karr writes, “the self-aware memoirist constantly pokes and prods at his doubts like a tongue on a black tooth.”
 White spends much of the memoir prodding the black tooth, sharing intimate details of his sex-life and S&M experiences and his feelings of inadequacy as a misfit in a society trying to cure him of his homosexuality.
-A look at his natal chart shows that White has Pluto in Leo in the 1st house—creative expression of the taboo and his psychological wounds is a front-porch activity for White.
-And while White has no planets in Scorpio, it’s the sign on the cusp of his 5th house, conditioning his pleasure, his love affairs and his self-expression with its dark, taboo-breaking inclinations.
-White also has Venus in the 8th house, the House of Sex, Death, the Taboo and the Occult; he’s doing shadow-work through his relationships.
-With Venus in Aquarius, that shadow-work might be with outcasts and exiles and through these relationships White is able to release the conditioning that veils his authentic nature.

 “No matter how pessimistic I might become, I could never begin to approach the extent of Gotama’s nihilism.
 He saw the self as an illusion, desire as the root of all evil, rebirth as the worst of fates and extinction as the only goal.
 In this world the most and the least one could expect was sickness, old age and death.
 Whereas Hindus posited an irreducible soul, the atman, the Buddha preached the doctrine of ‘no soul,’ anatta.
 In an unpeopled universe full of nothing but illusion and suffering, not a single entity existed, certainly no deity.
 This is realism, I thought with grim satisfaction.”

-Combined with the strong emphasis on effort in relationships and public mission (10th house planets, 7th house Sun in Capricorn) and the fiery nature of his public reputation (10th house stellium in Aries), White’s Ascendant in Cancer and Moon in Pisces give him a watery, intuitive, nurturing bent.
-This perhaps accounts for the cognitive dissonance I experienced when reading his memoir.
-Wide-eyed, reading White’s descriptions of sometimes grotesque sexual experiences, I would have an image of White as Baron Harkonnen engaged in degrading sex acts.
-Then I would turn the page to a photo of White with puppy-dog eyes and a shy smile and I would wonder how I got such a distorted picture in my mind.
+Over and over, White teaches the reader to make room in our own psyches for the self-torturing glutton for degradation and the charming, loving friend and lover.
+Reading his memoir was an experience in cognitive dissonance.
+Wide-eyed at White’s descriptions of sometimes grotesque sexual experiences, I would have an image of him as Baron Harkonnen engaged in degrading sex acts.
+Then I would turn the page to a photo of White with puppy-dog eyes and a shy smile and I would wonder how I got such a distorted image in my mind.

-Those sweet eyes and smile befit a man with a Cancer mask.
-This is the mask of a healer and with a Pisces Moon as the ruler of his chart, White must have extraordinary sensitivity—both emotionally and spiritually.
-This sensitivity is evident in his boyhood feelings toward his mother: “As a little boy I’d lived for her.
+Those sweet eyes and smile indicate a sensitivity that is apparent in his boyhood feelings toward his mother: “As a little boy I’d lived for her.
 I’d suffered when she wept over the divorce.
 I would read to her the beautiful words of Emerson and feel the same glow of admiration as she did, for such depth, such wisdom.
 I would sometimes cry hysterically when I was unable to console her.”

-The distortion between White’s appearance and his stories arises because White writes from what Melissa Febos calls the “super messy” inside of consciousness.
+The distortion between White’s sensitivity and his stories of debasement arises because White writes from what Melissa Febos calls the “super messy” inside of consciousness.
 The outer mask creates an organized image by which the outside world knows us.
 All memoir—or all good memoir, as in White’s case—takes us below the mask.
 As Karr explains it:

 “The life chroniclers who endure as real artists come across as folks particularly schooled in their own rich inner geographies.
 A quest for self-knowledge drives such a writer to push past the normal vanity she brings to party dressing.
 She somehow manages to show up at the ball boldly naked.”

-Memoir-writing, then, becomes part of White’s healing path, drawing him into the 4th house realm of his “own rich inner geography.”
+Memoir-writing, then, becomes part of White’s healing path, drawing him into the realm of his “own rich inner geography.”
+And he does indeed show up boldly naked.

 bottom of page